-Asset Allocation is the process of dividing your investment dollars among a variety of complementary asset classes, such as stocks, bonds, real estate, and short-term, highly liquid vehicles including Money Market Funds.
-This allows your Portfolio to be well diversified.
+Asset Allocation is the process of dividing your investment dollars among a variety of complementary asset classes, such as stocks, bonds, real estate, commodities, and short-term highly liquid vehicles.

-The ultimate objective of an Asset Allocation program is to develop investment portfolios that are properly aligned with your investment objectives and risk tolerance.
-A well-diversified portfolio will rarely outperform the top asset class in a given year, however over time, it has often been one of the most effective ways to pursue your long-term financial goals.
+The ultimate objective of an Asset Allocation program is to develop investment portfolios that are properly aligned with investment objectives, consumption needs, and risk tolerance.

-- Reduced risk – A properly allocated portfolio strives to lower volatility or fluctuation in return, by simultaneously spreading market risk across several asset classes.
+- Reduced risk – A properly allocated portfolio strives to lower volatility by spreading market risks across several asset classes

 - More consistent returns – By investing in a variety of asset classes you can improve the likelihood of participating in market gains and lessen the impact of poorly performing asset class categories on overall results.